sematext/docs/docs/experience/on-page-transaction.md

  strum('endTransaction', 'ExampleTransaction');
 ```

-Finally, this is what you will see after the transactions start sending data to Sematext Experience about user activity.
+Finally, this is what you will see after the transactions start sending data to Sematext about user activity.

 <img
   class="content-modal-image"